 Whilst the existing rugby club site is located immediately adjacent to two trackways that are likely to be of medieval origin, it is unlikely that there was contemporary settlement within its boundary.
-Indeed, the site seems to have occupied undeveloped agricultural, between the town of Stafford and the nearby castle, in the medieval period.
+Indeed, the site seems to have occupied undeveloped agricultural land, between the town of Stafford and the nearby castle, in the medieval period.
 The area around the site, on the south western periphery of Stafford, only became developed in the 19th century, as the population of the town rapidly expanded".

-- 6.16 As far as built heritage resources are concerned, EDP (2008c) concludes with the following: - "...it is clear that the proposed residential redevelopment of the Castlefields site would be unlikely to impact upon listed buildings or conservation areas, either directly or indirectly". - 6.17 Even so, it is also concluded (at Paragraph 5.7) that "...The Hollies is a building of at least local importance and would be worthy of retention within the proposed redevelopment of the site".
-Nevertheless, it is evident that there are no in principle constraints to the allocation of the site and no significant constraints to the development of a masterplan in the longer term.
+5.142 As far as built heritage resources are concerned, EDP (2008c) then concludes with the following:

+"...it is clear that the proposed residential redevelopment of the Castlefields site would be unlikely to impact upon listed buildings or conservation areas, either directly or indirectly".
+5.143 Even so, it is also concluded (at Paragraph 5.7) that "...The Hollies is a building of at least local importance and would be worthy of retention within the proposed redevelopment of the site".
+Nevertheless, it is evident that there are no 'in principle' archaeological/heritage constraints to the allocation of this portion of the site and no significant constraints to the development of a masterplan in the longer term either.